1. Introduction

 REPLACE

-The merge strategy REPLACE is the default setting of the bridge and therefore does not need to be specified explicitly.
+is the default setting of the bridge and therefore does not need to be specified explicitly.
 It causes the content maintained in FirstSpirit to overwrite the Commerce Cloud content contained in a slot.
-As a result, only the FirstSpirit content is visible on the corresponding page.
+As a result, only the FirstSpirit content is visible on the corresponding page. - APPEND

 APPEND

-If a page should show both the Commerce Cloud and FirstSpirit content for a slot, it is possible to choose between the merge strategies APPEND and PREPEND.
-With the merge strategy APPEND the corresponding page displays the content maintained in FirstSpirit below the Commerce Cloud content existing for a slot.
+the corresponding page displays the content maintained in FirstSpirit below the Commerce Cloud content existing for a slot. - PREPEND

 PREPEND